andre-j3sus/ist-meic-notes/1st-semester/ap-dei/cheat-sheet.md

 * Pretraining large models and fine-tuning them to a specific task is a common practice in deep learning:
   * **Pretraining** is a technique used to **initialize** the **parameters** of a **neural network** - **self-supervised learning**;
   * **Fine-tuning** is a technique used to **adapt** the **parameters** of a **neural network** to a **specific task**;
+    * **Limitations**: fine-tuning a large model to several tasks can be very expensive and requires a copy of the model for each task;
+* **Dangers of large pretrained models**:
+  * For many existing models, data was not properly curated or representative of the world’s population;
+  * Current models are English-centric; other languages are poorly represented;
+  * They may propagate biases and discriminate against minorities;
+  * They may disclose private information (maybe some private information was in the training data, and models can expose it);
+  * Their output is uncontrolled – it can be toxic or offensive;
+  * They can provide misleading information with unpredictable consequences;
 * Models: ELMo, BERT, GPT, etc;
   * **GPT-3** - decoder-only transformer;
     * **Few-shot learning** - can be trained with **few examples**;